davtsang/TsangNotes/README.md

 All other options will be passed to tufte-book (e.g. the ones for UK notes are usually "a4paper, openany, notoc")

 If no TsangNotes class specific options are set, it will default to the "full" behaviour.
-As an alternative to the class options (for command line options and makefiles) you can set the definitions
+As an alternative to the class options (for command line options and makefiles) you can set the definitions (BEFORE \documentclass is called)

 	\def\student{}  in order to set skeletal notes on